paoloo/blockchainPOC/README.md

 	docker-compose up

-Then, set env var with CHAIN KEY from running chain, like:
+Then, set env var with CHAIN KEY from running chain screen(where docker-compose is running), like:

     export BCKEY=client:1db6ca297517df0524397018d5506afc28d48ac7977b0d2b64f2e81af1a48811